Because its one of the most popular forms of solventless extraction, many want to know what the best rosin press is.

 The pressure needed will depend on the temps you use, but, also on what you’re pressing.

-Dry sift/kief or hash will require less pressure because it is more concentrated.
+Dry sift or will require less pressure because it is more concentrated.
 You should shoot for between 300-800 PSI.

 Too much pressure can lead to a lower quality yield.
 You can actually end up squeezing plant matter into the rosin, resulting in impurities, poor taste, and overall lower quality.